garrenc/garrenc/README.md

 # Hi, I'm Ruslan 👋
 ### Flutter Developer and I build mobile apps.

-I’m a mobile developer focused on Flutter and Dart.
+I'm a mobile and full-stack developer based in Prague.
-I enjoy creating apps that have some usability in people's day to day lives.
+I focus on building small, useful products and solving real problems with simple, clean code.
+I enjoy Flutter on the front side and TypeScript/Laravel for backend work.

 ## ⚙️ Tech Stack